rei/rei-cedar-docs/docs/patterns/alert-notifications/README.md

 ## Overview

-Alerts provide critical response or notifications due to changes to a pages data or user state.
+Alert notifications provide brief, critical responses to changes in a pages data or user state.
-Their job is to keep users informed of important system or time-sensitive changes.

-Like notifications, alerts are messages occurring after some external event has transpired. they are not provided as part of a pages content.
+Their job is to keep users informed of important system or time-sensitive changes. like other notifications, they are not provided as part of a pages content.

 ## Persistent Alert Notifications

-Unlike status notifications, alerts use the `role="alert"` markup and are intended to interrupt a user from their current flow.
-For example, when `role=”alert”` is applied to a banner message the browsers user agent will trigger a system alert event if the operating system allows.
-This event will ensure that, even if the user is on a different browser window they will be interrupted and notified that something has happened on the page.
+Persistent Alert Notifications are messages, displayed inline, normally in close relation to the elements needing users attention.
-Because of their intrusive nature, alerts must be used sparingly and only in situations where the user's immediate attention is required.
+Because of their assertive nature, alert notifications should be used sparingly, reserved for situations where the user's immediate attention is required.
-Dynamic messages that are less urgent should use one of the appropriate [status notification](/patterns/status-notifications/) types.
+Dynamic notifications that are less urgent should use one of the appropriate [status notification](/patterns/status-notifications/) types instead.

 <cdr-table class="advanced-table" full-width=false>
   <tr>